 Students involved in college transition are making decisions about educational directions following high school or as a career change.
 Understanding the educational options available and other issues in planning for college attendance is important.
-A variety of Valencia programs are designed to assist this decision making process.
+A variety of Valencia College programs are designed to assist this decision making process.

 - Explain why a college education is possible for you.